Planning a Trip Budget that Works for You

 Miscellaneous expenses

 I usually greatly overestimate how much we’ll need for this part of our budget.
-It’s not intentional necessarily, but I do want to make sure we’re comfortable, not scrimping.
+It’s not necessarily intentional on my part, but I do want to make sure we’re comfortable and not scrimping as we travel.

 You’ve got the basics down.
 Now it’s time to start putting your travel budget together.

-And then make sure you set aside money for your trip and track your expenses while you’re away.
-It may seem like a pain, but trust me, it will be worth it in the end.
+Then, make sure you set aside money for your trip and track your expenses while you’re away.
+It may seem like a pain, but trust me, it will be worth it.

 And who knows?
 Once you see how much money you can save by being smart about your spending, you may just decide to travel more often!